andshe/musicseek/README.md

-# MusicSeek 🎧 by Andshe FTW aca hay cambios
+# MusicSeek 🎧 by Andshe

 MusicSeek is a music search tool for DJs, collectors, and curious listeners.
 It lets you search tracks and shows where to buy or stream them (Bandcamp, Discogs, Spotify, etc).